 Finally, most risottos should be served moist, almost like a very thick soup.
-A dry risotto is not worth eating .
+A dry risotto that is meant to be moist is not worth eating :-(.

-Incidentally, Arborio is the name of a village in the Po River Valley in northern Italy, where this variety of rice was first grown.
+There are a few risotto rices available.
+Aborio is a very popular risotto rice, but it is fun to experiment with different rices.
+Incidentally, Arborio is the name of a village in the Po River valley in northern Italy, where this variety of rice was first grown.

 How to cook Basic Risotto